Frederick the Great’s final battle of the Seven Years War, fought on 21st July 1762

 The infantry carried the musket as their main weapon.
 The single shot musket could be loaded and fired by a well trained soldier between 3 and 4 times a minute.
 During the course of his wars Frederick introduced the iron ramrod and then the reversible ramrod which increased the efficiency of his infantry, the wooden ramrod being liable to break in the stress of battle.

-The Prussian infantry regiment was based on the cantonment, with soldier joining their local regiment.
+The Prussian infantry regiment was based on the cantonment, with soldiers joining their local regiment.
 Soldiers were released for key agricultural times such as sewing and harvesting.
 In the autumn reviews were conducted of all regiments to check that each regiment was up to the required standard.
 Each year certain regiments were selected to conduct the review at Potsdam under the eye of the King.
 Officers whose soldiers were considered by Frederick not to be of a sufficient standard were subjected to a public tongue lashing and in extreme cases dismissed on the spot.

 The efficiency of the Prussian regiments at drill enabled them to move around the battlefield with a speed and manoeuvrability that no other European Army could equal.